Theocracy: Iran

-Iran has been described as a "theocratic republic" by the CIA World Factbook, and its constitution has been described as a "hybrid" of "theocratic and democratic elements" by Francis Fukuyama.
+Iran has been described as a "theocratic republic" by various sources, including the CIA World Factbook.
+Its constitution has been described as a "hybrid" of "theocratic and democratic elements" by Francis Fukuyama.
 Like other Islamic states, it maintains religious laws and has religious courts to interpret all aspects of law.
 According to Iran's constitution, "all civil, penal, financial, economic, administrative, cultural, military, political, and other laws and regulations must be based on Islamic criteria."

 In addition, Iran has a religious ruler and many religious officials in powerful governmental positions.
 The head of state, or "Supreme Leader", is a faqih (scholar of Islamic law) and has more power than the president of Iran.
+Iran's current Supreme Leader is Ali Khamenei, a role he has held since 1989.
 The Leader appoints the heads of many powerful governmental positions: the commanders of the armed forces, the director of the national radio and television network, the heads of powerful major religious and economic foundations, the chief justice of Iran, the attorney general (indirectly through the chief justice), special tribunals, and members of the supreme national security council who are dealing with defense and foreign affairs.
 He also co-appoints the 12 jurists of the Guardian Council.

 The Leader is elected by the Assembly of Experts which is made up of mujtahids, who are Islamic scholars competent in interpreting Sharia.
 The Guardian Council, has the power to reject bills passed by the Parliament.
 It can also approve or reject candidates who want to run for the Presidency, Parliament, and the Assembly of Experts.
 The council supervises elections, and can allow or ban investigations into elections.
-Six of the twelve council members are faqih and have the power to approve or reject all bills passed by the Parliament; Whether the faqih believes that the bill is in accordance with Islamic laws and customs (Sharia) or not.
+Six of the twelve council members are faqih and have the power to approve or reject all bills passed by the Parliament, whether the faqih believes that the bill is in accordance with Islamic laws and customs (Sharia) or not.
 The other six members are lawyers appointed by the chief justice, who is a cleric and appointed by the Leader.

 Saudi Arabia

 In the Basic Law of Saudi Arabia, Saudi Arabia defines itself as a sovereign Arab Islamic state with Islam as its official religion.
 However, some critiques describe Saudi Arabia as an Islamic theocracy.
 Religious minorities do not have the right to practice their religion openly.
 Conversion from Islam to another religion is punishable by death as apostasy.
-Muhammad Al-Atawneh describes the current Saudi regime as a ‘theo-monarchy, that draws power from long-standing religio-cultural norms.'
+Muhammad Al-Atawneh describes the current Saudi regime as a 'theo-monarchy, that draws power from long-standing religio-cultural norms.'

-Jewish theocracies

-Israel

-Israel describes itself as a Jewish state.
-Israel recognizes by law the Chief Rabinate of Israel as the supreme rabbinic authority for Judaism in Israel.
-Gail Page describes Israel as a "theocracy", a "country that has openly declared itself for a particular religious group".
-On July 2019, the Israeli Knesset voted to pass the nation-state law which declares Israel as the nation-state of the Jewish people; Haidar Eid thus describes Israel as an ethno-religious state.